-E. ADMISSIONS POLICY (G.S.115C-238.29B(b)(4); G.S.
+ADMISSIONS POLICY (G.S.115C-238.29B(b)(4); G.S.
 115C-238.29F(d)(1))

-Provide a description of the policies and the procedures for admitting students to the proposed charter school, including specific details of the enrollment lottery plan.
+Provide a description of the policies and the procedures for admitting students to the proposed charter school, including specific details of the enrollment lottery plan, statutorily allowed preferences, a plan to develop clear procedures for withdrawals and transfers, as well as subsequent marketing strategies to reach all demographic groups.